 A client’s/patient’s personal health information is used or disclosed for purposes directly related to their health care and in ways that are consistent with a client’s/patient’s expectations.
 In the interests of the highest quality and continuity of health care, this may include sharing information with other health care providers who comprise a client’s/patient’s health care team from time to time; this may include such practitioners as GPs, practice nurses, registrars and students, allied health professionals, support staff.
 The use of this data is determined by what is required for client/patient care.
 In general, a client’s/patient’s health information will not be used for any other purposes without their consent, and consent will be sought before sharing with other health professionals.

 Sharing patient information between practitioners at this practice: Currently all practitioners at Ocean Acupuncture are independent practitioners.
-If you receive care from a practitioner other than your primary practitioner, wherever possible we will seek your consent to release your file notes to the treating practitioner to ensure continuity of care.
+If you receive care from a practitioner other than your primary practitioner, we assume implied consent to release your file notes to the treating practitioner to ensure continuity of care.

 There are circumstances when information has to be disclosed without client/patient consent, such as: